mccalltd/EventEmitter/README.md

   baz: function() {}
 });

-// Removing listeners:
+// Remove listeners:
 emitter.off();                // Remove all listeners for all events. emitter.off('foo');           // Remove all listeners for event 'foo'. emitter.off('foo', listener); // Remove a specific listener for event 'foo'.

 // Fetching listeners:
-emitter.listeners('foo');     // Returns an array of listeners for event 'foo'.
+emitter.listeners('foo');     // Return an array of listeners for event 'foo'.

 // Everything is chainable:
 emitter